Through our unique structure for collaboration, CIS values differences and recognizes that multiple perspectives enhance creativity.

 oSTEM serves approximately 150 LGBTQIA+ graduate students in various fields of study.

 Join Cornell CIS Slack and check out the #lgbtq channel!

 ACM RICHARD TAPIA CELEBRATION OF DIVERSITY IN COMPUTING

-Each year CIS sends minority students to Tapia, which celebrated diversity in computing.
-In 2017 CIS sent 29 students all-expenses-paid to the conference in Atlanta.
+Each year CIS sends around 30 minority students all-expenses-paid to Tapia, which celebrates diversity in computing.

 GRACE HOPPER CELEBRATION

 GHC is the world's largest technical conference for women in computing.
-CIS was pleased to send five graduate and 23 undergraduate student women all-expenses-paid to the conference and also hosted an undergraduate/alumni reception at the event.
+Each year CIS and WICC are pleased to send graduate and undergraduate student women all-expenses-paid to the conference and also host an undergraduate/alumni reception at the event.